Information Systems

 IS 700B.
 Master's Project.
 3 credits, 3 contact hours.

 Approval of the project advisor is required for registration.
 Experimental and/or theoretical investigation of a relevant topic in information systems.
 A written report must be submitted to the project advisor.
 The student cannot register in IS 700B more than once and the incomplete (I) grade is not allowed.
-Master’s students registering for the first time in Master’s Project must take simultaneously the INTD 799 (Responsible Contact of Research) course.
+Master’s students registering for the first time in Master’s Project must take simultaneously the INTD 799 (Responsible Conduct of Research) course.

 IS 700C.
 Master's Project.
 6 credits, 6 contact hours.